-All of these revivals were based in Europe.
+All of these revivals have been based in Europe.

 None of this applies to Vladimir Putin.
 The beast will arise out of Europe—not Russia.

-2. The “beast” will be attacked by a power to the north and east.
+2. The “beast” will be attacked by a power that is located to the north and east.

 Daniel 11:40-45 gives details about the actions and geographical position of the end-time beast.
 The beast is referred to as “the king of the North.”
 In biblical language, direction is typically determined from Jerusalem.
 So, based on what we know from the first point, we have to look for a geographic location north of Jerusalem that can include 10 distinct political units that unite into one union.

 But there is a further geographical clue: the “king of the North” will be attacked by nations “from the east and the north” (verse 44).
 So the “beast”/“king of the North” will be attacked by a nation even farther north—that will be allied with nations to the east!

 This proves that Russia cannot be the “beast.”
 It is impossible for any nation to be located farther north than Russia.